mikecornflake/uBee512Launcher/README.md

 ### Whats new (Trunk)
 + Framework for Validators added (See section on Validation Rules below).
   + Disk Alias Validator added (finished)
-  + Installation Validator added (Not sure what else to check, but this got me thinking about adding Installation Aids)
+  + Installation Validator added (charrom.bin/rom1.bin checks.
+Settings & Alias file checks.
+Not sure what else to check, but this got me thinking about adding Installation Aids)
   + Definition Validator refined (Decent checks on SRAM, Disks, Tapes.
 NOTHING on ROMs, PAKs, HDDs or IDEs.)
   + Microbee Model Validator added (Only checks default boot disks for Disk Models.
 No checks for boot ROMs for IC models)
 + Integrate "disks.alias" updates into Disk Explorer (Assign disk to existing Alias, Clear existing Alias).
-+ Also added new Disk Alias dialog (Add/Delete Alias, Edit Alias name.
++ Added "Disk Alias" dialog (Add/Delete Alias, Edit Alias name.
 Assign disk/clear assignment for Alias.
 Display validator checks)
 + Add Display options (position relative to launcher, monitor, opengl/sdl)
 + UI has been reworked several times.
   + Disk Explorer is now it's own form (not needed for ROM Bees, so why waste space)
   + System Definitions now highlights which Definitions with known issues (as determined by the validators).
-In addition to highlighting failed rows as red, needed to add red/green icons to workaround LCL shortcomings on macOS and Linux
+In addition to highlighting failed rows as red, needed to add red/green icons to workaround LCL shortcomings on macOS and Linux.
+Disk Alias dialog modelled after Definitions dialog.
   + About box added - dynamically loads uBee512 License and Readme, so requires the folder being set up in Settings to work
   + Closing in on decent selection of icons.
   + Now displaying validator results using HTML